CAAPIM/Microgateway/README.md

 Repository containing artifacts for using the CA Microgateway

 ## What is CA Microgateway
-CA microgateway provides secure service mesh for microservices with rich functionalities of the [CA API gateway family](https://www.ca.com/us/products/api-management.html) including SSL/TLS, OAuth, service discovery packed in a docker container.
-You can easily extend the capabilities of CA microgateway by building your own policy with existing policy building capability in the API gateway family.
+CA Microgateway provides secure service mesh for microservices with rich functionalities of the [CA API gateway family](https://www.ca.com/us/products/api-management.html) including SSL/TLS, OAuth, service discovery packed in a docker container.
+You can easily extend the capabilities of CA Microgateway by building your own policy with existing policy building capability in the API gateway family.

 ```
 (microservice A)-----(Microgateway) <-